amamisa/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

 >> I have Python 3 installed in my machine.
-I have used it for a long time and I got used to it. also its the latest version and most compatible with the bootcamp objecives.
+I have used it for a long time and I got used to it. also its the latest version and most compatible with the bootcamp objectives.
 Not to mention that python 2 will retire soon and stop being supported.

 ### Q2.
 Which Python Version Installed